genidma/teatime-accessibility/assets/sprites/puppy_animation/README.md

 # Puppy Animation Sprites

-This directory contains sprite frames for a puppy-themed animation that can be displayed when a timer completes in the TeaTime Accessibility application.
+This directory contains sprite frames for a cute puppy-themed animation that can be displayed when a timer completes in the TeaTime Accessibility application.

 ## Animation Description

 The animation shows a cute cartoon puppy with:
-- Moving ears that bounce with the animation
+- Floppy ears that move gently
+- Bright, expressive eyes with shine effects
+- Rosy cheeks for added cuteness
 - A wagging tail
-- A smiling face
+- A smiling face with a tongue that appears during the animation

 ## Files

-- `puppy_sprite_frame_00.png` through `puppy_sprite_frame_11.png`: Individual frames of the puppy animation
+- `puppy_sprite_frame_00.png` through `puppy_sprite_frame_11.png`: Individual frames of the cute puppy animation
 - `puppy_animation.gif`: Animated GIF preview of the complete animation

 ## Creating Your Own Animation